hackclub/hackclub/workshops/color_scheme_generator/README.md

  - [Components and Props](https://reactjs.org/docs/components-and-props.html)
  - [State and LifeCycle](https://reactjs.org/docs/state-and-lifecycle.html)

-If you are familiar with these, Let’s get going.
+If you are familiar with these, let’s get going.

 ## React Hooks API